raduleo19/League-of-POO/README.md

 - Players Movements done

 ## TO DO:
-- Complete rewrite abilities (I think I used badly the double dispatch)
+- use double dispatch to get just the modifier from the abilities